 The Buddhist Studies disciplinary concentration within the South Asia languages and literature program in the Department of Asian Languages and Literature offers courses leading to the general departmental M.A. and Ph.D. degrees with a specialization in Buddhist Studies.
 Courses in Buddhist Studies may also be taken in completion of a B.A. degree, or of an M.A. or Ph.D. degree with a specialization in another area.

 The program focuses on the study of canonical and post-canonical languages and literature of the Buddhist tradition.
 Therefore, successful completion of the program requires extensive language and textual study.
-The program offers a concentration in South Asian Buddhism with the relevant languages (Sanskrit, Pali, Gandhari, Chinese).
+The program offers a concentration in South Asian Buddhism, with the primary focus of coursework in Sanskrit, and secondarily in Pali, Gandhari, and Classical Chinese.

 Related courses in disciplines other than language and literature, such as cultural anthropology, history, philosophy, religion, and ethnomusicology, constitute an important part of the program, and students will normally take courses in these disciplines.
 The specific program of courses will be worked out on a individual basis between the student and academic adviser.
 Prospective students should consult with the adviser to the Buddhist Studies disciplinary concentration as to the availability of offerings in each area.

 The applicant must meet the requirements of the Graduate School for the M.A. and Ph.D. degrees as outlined in the University Bulletin.
-In addition, some previous study of the language and civilization of one of the areas of concentration is desirable.
-For admission to the M.A. program with disciplinary specialization in the Buddhist Studies disciplinary concentration, preference will be given to students with prior preparation in a relevant language or in the history and culture of one area of concentration.
+Applicants to the MA program will ideally have at least two years of Sanskrit training and preparation in the Buddhist history and culture of South, Central or East Asia.
+Students with one year of Sanskrit will be considered on a case-by-case basis, particularly if they have strong experience in a second Buddhist language or in Buddhist Studies more generally.
 Students lacking such preparation may be admitted to the M.A. program; however, they must remedy any deficiencies by adding, as early as possible, such courses as the academic adviser considers necessary.

 - For the M.A. non-thesis, 45 course credits, 18 of which must be 500 level and above, are required.
 Buddhist Studies seminars and text reading courses offered within the department must be included.
-Students are also required to complete language study through the fourth-year level in their major language and through the second-year level in a second Asian language.
+Students are also required to complete language study through the fourth-year level in their major language.

-- The M.A. thesis program requires a minimum of 45 course credits plus 9 thesis credits.
+- The M.A. thesis program requires a minimum of 45 course credits, including 9 thesis (ASIAN 700) credits.
 At least 18 of the 45 credits must be taken at the 500 level or above.
 Buddhist Studies seminars and text reading courses offered within the department must be included.
-The language requirements in this program are the same as in the non-thesis program.
 In addition, the student must write an acceptable M.A. thesis according to the rules and policies of the Department of Asian Languages and Literature and pass an oral examination.

 Normally, entry into the Ph.D. program is contingent upon successful completion of the M.A. degree in Asian Languages and Literature at the University of Washington and a satisfactory evaluation by South Asian Language Program faculty.
 Students with sufficient background, usually the successful completion of a relevant M.A. degree at another institution, may be considered for admission into the Ph.D. program.
 Students are expected to fulfill the Graduate School's residence requirements (see the Department of Asian Languages and Literature's Policies and Procedures), to fulfill foreign language requirements, to pass a series of examinations (described below), and to write and defend a dissertation.
 Students who have completed an M.A. in Asian Languages and Literature at the University of Washington with a specialization in the Buddhist Studies disciplinary concentration, as described above, will often have fulfilled the residence requirements for the Ph.D. as set out by the Graduate School.
 If not, these must be satisfied as the student moves toward the Ph.D.
 Often, course work will continue to be appropriate.